karollynecosta/aws_solutions_architect-associate/README.md

-Reachability Analyzer - perform network connectivity testing between Aws resources VPC Peering - connect two VPC with non overlapping CIDR, non-transitive VPC Endpoints - provide private access to Aws services within a VPC VPc Flow Logs - can be setup at the VPC / Subnet / ENI Level, for CCEPT and REJECT traffic, helps identify attacks, analyze using Athena or CloudWatch logs insights
+Reachability Analyzer - perform network connectivity testing between Aws resources VPC Peering - connect two VPC with non overlapping CIDR, non-transitive VPC Endpoints - provide private access to Aws services within a VPC VPc Flow Logs - can be setup at the VPC / Subnet / ENI Level, for ACCEPT and REJECT traffic, helps identify attacks, analyze using Athena or CloudWatch logs insights
 Site-to-site VPC - setup a Customer Gateway on DC, a Virtual Private GAteway on VPC, and site-to-site VPN over public internet
 Aws VPN CloudHub - hub-and-spoke VPN model to connect your series Direct Connect - setup a Virtual Private Gateway on VPC, and establish a direct private connection to an Aws Direct Connect Location